Kevin-Garcia-Martinez/Parallel-Concurrent-Programing/README.md

 # Parallel-Concurrent-Programing
-Implementing threads, pipes, process for concurrent programing using C and MakeFiles.
+Implementation of threads, pipes, process for concurrent programing using C language and MakeFiles.